arslan241812/SecurityEngineering/Week1_Threats/README.md

 <summary>Here's the essential points you can find in the above link:</summary>
 <br>

 - Identify your assets.
 WHAT do you want to protect?
+  MY topmost goal is to identify critical assets, understand the threats against them, and implement measures to reduce risk, focusing on the most probable and impactful scenarios. here are my items of value that an attacker would target.
+•	Online Accounts: The primary gateway to my digital assets and identity.
+•	Email Account: The most critical asset.
+It is the key to password resets for all other services.
+•	Banking & Financial Apps: Direct access to my money and financial data.
+•	Social Media Accounts (Instagram, LinkedIn, Facebook) Did you find devices you did not know were in your network?

 - Who are your potential adversaries.
-WHO do you want to protect from?
+WHO do you want to protect from? criminals, Close friends, hackers & attackers

 - Assess the threats and likelyhoods of them for each of your assets.
 How LIKELY is it that you will need to protect it?
+- Many people can use my ssc for their benefits thatswhy i want to keep it secret by not having any kind of picture in my phone.
+- my banking transactions and all otps are come in email sections so its definiately my top priority to protect them.

 - Evaluate impact if an asset is compromised.
 How bad are the CONSEQUENCES if you fail?
+- I can have serious loses as All of the money is in the account and if its hacked or something i will be zero, someone can take my identity and use for any kind of criminal activity

 - Cost.
 How much trouble and time are you willing to spend to prevent the consequences?
+- I want to bear all kind of cost to protect my digital assest and can spend sufficient time to prevent serious consiquences

 - Mitigate or mitigation plan; determine what you can do now and what to do if compromised.

+  yes, I can do many thing by applying mutiple layers of security to protect myself and my dgital assets

 </details>